Email Spam Checker

 ### Is this a guaranteed spam-folder predictor?

 No. Spam placement depends on authentication, reputation, engagement, list quality, and inbox-provider filtering.
-This tool focuses only on content risks you can fix before sending.
+The email spam checker focuses only on content risks you can fix before sending.

 ### Does a low content risk mean I can send to any list?